 These meetings are confidential; unless there is a threat to the safety of yourself or others or to ensure you are supported fully.
 In cases where the meeting can't be kept entirely confidential, the information will only be given to those that need to know.
-The Curriculum Manager/Curriculum Leader or LDT will normally chair the meeting but can ask an impartial staff member to lead the meeting.
+The Head of School/Curriculum Team Manager or LDT will normally chair the meeting but can ask an impartial staff member to lead the meeting.